Q. When should I officially declare my Global Education Option (i.e complete the GER option declaration form)?

 Q. If a student is a double-major, do all College requirements in each College have to be completed?

 A. All students must complete the College requirements for their primary major.
-If the secondary major is in SBS, the Global Education Requirement will not need to be fulfilled; HOWEVER, if a student is in the double-degree program, meaning that s/he is working toward two different degrees resulting in at least a total of 150 credits, the College requirements for each College must be completed.
+If the secondary major is in SBS, the Global Education Requirement will not need to be fulfilled; HOWEVER, if a student is in the dual-degree program, meaning that s/he is working toward two different degrees resulting in at least a total of 150 credits, the College requirements for each College must be completed.
 Additionally, students with a primary or secondary major in Humanities and Fine Arts must complete all of the HFA College requirements.

 Q. If the student has taken 2 semesters of foreign language elsewhere, can those semesters be counted toward the Global Education Requirement?

 A. Yes, if those courses were taken for college-level credit and are accepted by the University (it is the student's responsibility to have grades transferred from other schools to the University).
-Students who have taken 4 or more years of language in high school or are native speakers of certain languages may take a language test at UMass to see if they can be awarded credit for 230 and 240 level language courses.
+Students who have taken 4 or more years of language in high school or are native speakers of certain languages may take a language exemption test at UMass to see if they can be awarded credit for the 230 and 240 level language courses.

 Q. Can a student take more than 6 credits of foreign language under the Regional Studies Option?

 A. Yes, under the Regional Studies Option a student can take either 6, 9, 12 or 15 credits of foreign language.
 6 credits must be in one language, but the remaining 9 credits can be taken in any combination of additional courses in the same language, courses in a different foreign language within the regional area, or cultural courses from the regional course list.

 Q. Can upper-level (300 or above) literature or cultural courses that are taught in a foreign language count towards fulfilling a Regional Studies Option, even though they are not on the Approved Course List?